aspose-svg/Aspose.SVG-Documentation/content/net/what-is-an-svg-document/_index.md

 - polygraphy.

 The goal of Aspose.SVG team is to help you find out enough about SVG technology, that allows you to produce what you need.

+{{% alert color="primary" %}}

+Aspose.SVG offers [**SVG Free Web Applications**](https://products.aspose.app/svg/applications) for converting SVG or image files, merging SVG files, Image Vectorizing, SVG sprite generating, SVG to Base64 data encoding, and text vectorizing.
+These online Apps work on any operating system with a web browser and don't require additional software installation.
+It's a fast and easy way to efficiently and effectively solve your tasks!
+{{% /alert %}}